 Not smoking, or giving up, is the single most effective strategy to prevent cancer.
 One in nine cancer cases, and more than one in five cancer deaths (over 7700 every year) are caused by cigarette smoking.

 Protecting your skin from exposure to the sun's ultraviolet (UV) radiation is a simple and very effective strategy for preventing skin cancer.
 Around 12,000 Australian men and women are diagnosed with a melanoma each year, and an estimated 434,000 people are treated for one or more non-melanoma skin cancers.
 In 2016 there were nearly 2000 deaths from skin cancer in Australia, 1281 from melanoma and 679 from non-melanoma.
 Relative five-year survival rates for melanoma are 89% for men and 94% for women.

-It is estimated that more than 4000 cancer deaths annually are due to poor diet, alcohol consumption, physical inactivity and being overweight.
+It is estimated that more than 4000 cancer deaths annually are due to poor diet, alcohol use, physical inactivity and having overweight.
 Again, these are deaths that can be prevented.
 See our preventing cancer section for more information on how you can reduce your cancer risk.

 Is cancer contagious?

 Cancer is not contagious.
 There is no reason to avoid people with cancer; in fact they will need your support and understanding.

 We now know that some cancer genes are hereditary and so several family members may have the same or a related type of cancer.
 This is due to an inherited genetic disorder, not spending time together.

 Some cancers cause pain, others do not.
 Some people experience pain as the result of tumour growth or advanced cancer, or as a side effect of treatment.

 Pain relief is always made available to cancer patients suffering pain.
 Your doctor can advise you about what to expect and how the pain can be managed.